anderse77/ChessPortal/src/ChessPortal/Readme.md

  ```
 A draw request is made which the other player can see then fetching his or her games.
 There is no endpoint for rejecting a draw since a user does that by making a move.

-###Get opponent

-####GET /api/challenge/{id}/opponent

-Gets the opponent in a specific game identified by the id for the currently logged in player

-response example
-{
-  "userName": "evahenriksson",
-  "numberOfWonGames": 1,
-  "numberOfLostGames": 0,
-  "numberOfDrawnGames": 8,
-  "numberOfProblemsSolved": 0,
-  "numberOfProblemsFailed": 0
-}

 ### Get chess problem

 #### GET /api/problem/